 With our careful and advanced techniques, your recovery can be fast and comfortable.
 After your surgery, you will likely experience some inflammation and sensitivity.
 Mild, non-prescription pain medications will usually be enough to ease discomfort.
 Additionally, you will need to eat a soft diet for a few days to prevent gum irritation.
 You should also avoid spicy foods, alcohol, and hot beverages.
 During recovery, you must be very careful when brushing your teeth in order to avoid disrupting the extraction site.
 With these precautions, patients typically make a full recovery in a week or less.

 Contact Us for More Information

-If you are experiencing the symptoms of an impacted tooth, or if you would like to have your child's jaw assessed for signs of potential wisdom tooth complications, contact Dental Solutions electronically or call us at (574) 269-1199.
+If you are experiencing the symptoms of an impacted tooth, or if you would like to have your child's jaw assessed for signs of potential wisdom tooth complications, contact Dental Solutions electronically or call our Warsaw office at (574) 269-1199.
 We can examine your smile to determine the right solution to provide the relief you deserve.